Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-1-intro.md

 in a way that you'd transcribe like that if you had to.
 Or don't.
-Personally, I have stopped trying to mimic the way Ngnghm neighs, and if I have to pronounce one of these two names when talking to a friend, I just say the initial "N." or "H.".
+Personally, I have stopped trying to mimic the way Ngnghm neighs, and if I have to pronounce one of these two names when talking to a friend, I just call my friend "Ann", and pronounce "Houyhnhnm" as "Hunam" — like "Human", but exchanging the "n" and the "m".
-Importantly, though, I am careful to avoid the H-word when talking about Ngnghm and his kin: he deeply dislikes and vehemently objects to being assimilated to these stupid creatures, Horses — just like you probably wouldn't want to be taken for (and treated as) a Yahoo.
+Importantly, though, I am careful to avoid the H-o-r-s-e word when talking about Ann and her kin: she deeply dislikes and vehemently objects to being assimilated to these stupid creatures, Horses — just like you probably wouldn't want to be taken for (and treated as) a Yahoo.